glycerine/spin_paxos/README.md

 you to use Raft for your Czar or master for handling configuration of itself and for a larger cluster.
-The Raft approach is safe, sane, proven and has an easy recipe for implementation.
+The Raft approach is safe, sane, proven and has an easy (well if not easy, at least complete and proven) recipe for implementation.
 The Paxos based approaches to reconfiguration are sketched without proofs, not well thought out,